awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

    ubuntu:~$ sudo apt-get update && sudo apt-get upgrade -y linux-aws
    ```
 **Important**
-If during the update process, you are prompted to install `grub`, use `/dev/xvda` to install `grub` onto, and then choose to keep the current version of `/boot/grub/menu.lst`\.
+If during the update process you are prompted to install `grub`, use `/dev/xvda` to install `grub` onto, and then choose to keep the current version of `/boot/grub/menu.lst`\.

 ## Enabling Enhanced Networking on Linux<a name="enhanced-networking-ena-linux"></a>